|The Green Papers|

 Running for Office from the North Carolina State Board of Elections.

-February 2024 (presumably): Precinct Conventions.
+Circa February 2024 (date not set): Precinct Conventions.
 The precinct conventions elect delegates to the county conventions [North Carolina Republican Party Plan of Organization.
 Article II(A)(3)].

-March 2024 (presumably): County Conventions.
+Circa March 2024 (date not set): County Conventions.
 The County Conventions elect delegates to the state District and State conventions [Article III (A)(2)(b)(iii))].

-Tuesday 5 March 2024: North Carolina Primary.
+Tuesday 5 March 2024 (presumably): North Carolina Primary.
 Hours reportedly 6:30a-7:30p EST (1130-0030 UTC).
 In extraordinary circumstances, the county board of elections may direct that the polls remain open until 8:30 p.m.
 Delegate Binding: Combined Selection Statewide: Proportional, District: Winner-Take-Most Primary.
 Voter Eligibility: Modified Primary.

 All 75 of North Carolina's delegates to the Republican National Convention are allocated to presidential contenders based on the results of the voting in today's Presidential Primary.